//this is the mailchimp popup form //ShareThis code for sharing images

 Paycor

-In one use case, a company that uses Paycor for payroll, benefits administration, performance management, and HR pays $23,000 per year to service a team of 95 employees on a month-to-month basis.
+In one use case, a company that uses Paycor's payroll software for payroll functions in addition to benefits administration, and performance management.
+HR pays $23,000 per year to service a team of 95 employees on a month-to-month basis.
 This amounts to $242 per employee per annum.

 In another case, a team of 60 pays R14,000 per year on a 2-year contract plus an extra fee for performance management functionality.
 Either way, the cost per employee is significantly higher than BambooHR and averages out at $238 per employee per year.